spacelift-io/user-documentation/docs/product/onboarding-best-practices.md

 Spacelift will always suggest keeping your organization's Spacelift configuration in code at all times.
 This is the most flexible and scalable way to manage your Spacelift configuration.
 This means, when you use the Blueprints approach, we suggest your organization chooses between Approach 1 or Approach 2, and then creates a blueprint for the onboarding process.
-The blueprint would then create commits in git adding terraform code to repositories controlled via Approach 1/2.
+The blueprint would then create commits in Git adding OpenTofu/Terraform code to repositories controlled via Approach 1/2.

 The process of this would be as follows (for simplicity, we will choose approach 2):